tumrabert/kaggle_text_multilabel_classification/README.md

 # Research Paper Multilable Classification Project

-This repository contains code for a Kaggle competition on classifying research papers into multiple subject areas using both traditional and deep learning approaches.
+This repository contains code for a Kaggle competition project focused on classifying research papers into multiple subject areas.
+The project utilizes both traditional and deep learning approaches.

 # Chapter 1 : **Introduction**

 ## Project Purpose

-Classified research papers into 18 classes subject areas including
+The purpose of this project is to classify research papers into 18 subject areas

 - CE - Civil Engineering
 - ENV- Environmental Engineering